-Callum Quick, volunteer student from Saint Mary’s University, Twickenham says:
+Callum Quick, ex-volunteer student from Saint Mary’s University, Twickenham said:

 “It’s really fun to be able to help.
 I took some Inspire Sport students with Maggie down to the Special Olympics in September and it was great to see the fun and fulfillment they got from competing in these games.
 It also helps me with inclusivity modules for my degree in Sports Management.”

 Kingston Council founded the Inspire initiative a decade ago to improve the lives of special needs young people and adults in the borough.
 Inspire Sport has grown out of this initiative to offer exercise and sports training for people with special needs and to feed into the very successful Special Olympics Surrey team.